kapricorn-media/zig-http/README.md

-# libhttp 1.8 (civetweb) for Zig
+# HTTP client & server for Zig

-HTTP server library